anivar/mozilla-ai-protocol-bridge/VISION.md

 ## What This Enables

+Working together, we can:
-1. **Today**: Any MCP tool works with any agent protocol
+1. **Today**: Help developers use any MCP tool with any agent protocol
-2. **Tomorrow**: Complete interoperability as protocols evolve
+2. **Tomorrow**: Build on this foundation as protocols evolve
-3. **Future**: Foundation for enterprise AI adoption
+3. **Future**: Make AI agents trustworthy for enterprise adoption

-## The Bigger Picture

-I'm contributing to:
+## Collaboration Across Communities

+I'm grateful to work with:
+- **Mozilla AI team**: For hosting any-agent and mcpd, enabling these bridges
+- **Linux Foundation AGNTCY**: For the identity standards and ACP protocol
+- **Protocol maintainers**: For building these amazing tools

+My contributions span:
-- **Mozilla AI**: 11+ PRs improving any-agent, any-llm, mcpd
+- 11+ PRs across Mozilla AI repositories
-- **Linux Foundation AGNTCY**: Async support for ACP SDK
+- Async support for AGNTCY's ACP SDK
-- **Community**: Showing how protocols can work together
+- This proof-of-concept bringing it all together

+## The Goal

 This isn't about one protocol winning.
-It's about making them all work together so developers can use the best tool for each job.
+It's about helping them work together so developers can use the best tool for each job.
+By collaborating across organizations, we're building better infrastructure for everyone.

 ## Next Steps